yureek/S-HealthStack.github.io/pages/developer-guide/study-management/manage-members.md

 To assign a role to an existing member using the API endpoints:

-1. Refer to `PUT /account-service/user/roles` in [Account Service API Endpoints](../../api-reference/account-service-api-endpoints.md) in the API reference.P
+1. Refer to `PUT /account-service/user/roles` in [Account Service API Endpoints](../../api-reference/account-service-api-endpoints.md) in the API reference.

 # SDK-Only Implementations